ThetaAim/Samples/README.md

-# Samples
+# Examples
-A sample Repo for some of my scripting
+Examples of various Scripting methodologies in bash script and Ansible.